tnm/qr/README.md

 You can implement two kinds of queues with QR:

-* **Bounded queue**: once the queue reaches a specified size of elements, it will atomically pop the oldest element.
+* **Bounded queue**: once the queue reaches a specified size of elements, it will pop the oldest element.

 * **Unbounded queue**: the queue can grow to any size, and will not pop elements unless you explicitly ask it to.